ATOMMAX-2001/TIC-TAC-TOE/README.md

 # TIC-TAC-TOE
-This is a tic-tac-toe gui application using java (Spaghetti code)
+A Simple tic-tac-toe gui application using java (Spaghetti code)